SumanthRH/learnings/cuda/learnings.md

 ## Chapter 2

 ![Alt text](images/ch2_terms.png)
+- CPUs are designed to minimize the latency of instruction execution while GPUs are designed to maximize the throughput of executing instructions.
 - BUilt-in variables accessible by threads: “threadIdx,” “blockIdx,”, "gridDim", “blockDim.”
     - Can be multidimensional when dealing with multidimensional data.
     - Recall that CUDA is meant fo SIMD processing - so you'd use as many dimensions as needed by your data.